Why is Oldhill Community School proposed to merge with Harrington Hill Primary School?

 Harrington Hill Primary School and Oldhill Community School are close, less than 1000 metres from each other or a 15 minute walk.
 Using Harrington Hill’s site for the merged school would increase the overall number of children on the site and provide places for Oldhill children.

-More information can be found in the Cabinet report
+More information can be found in the September 2024 Cabinet report and in the January 2025 Cabinet report.

 What would the merger between Oldhill Community School and Harrington Hill Primary School look like?